Containerlab Utilities

 You can use this command only after starting a containerlab-only lab topology with devices that support the startup-config containerlab parameter.

-You can use the tar archive created by netlab clab tarball to recreate the lab in a containerlab environment without installing netlab.
+You can use the tar archive created by the netlab clab tarball to recreate the lab in a containerlab environment without installing netlab.

 $ netlab clab tarball -h